 A household stomach virus epidemic is nothing short of traumatic, so it’s probably no coincidence that the stages of such an epidemic closely align with the five stages of grief.

 When it hits the first kid, my logical brain kicks in, trying hard to rationalize it away.
 “It was probably just something you ate,” I chirp breezily.
 “Sometimes our stomachs just don’t like what we feed them.
 Not to worry.”

 My optimism is a little too forced, my smile a little too wide.
-I cling to that hope as long as I can, like someone who swears it’s “just a bit rainy” as a hurricane blows their house down.
-Maybe if I insist that it’s nothing with enough force, declare it with enough conviction, it might be true.
+I cling to that hope as long as I can, like someone who brightly insists it’s “just a bit rainy” as a hurricane blows their house down.
+Maybe if I proclaim that it’s “nothing” with enough force, declare it with enough conviction, it might be true.

 It’s nothing!
 Really!
 We’re fine.
-We’re all fine!
+We’re all fine.
+So much fineness here!

 Stage Two: Anger